 4. Optimize Your On Page Copy

 The next step is to put that keyword strategy you’ve just created to work on your website.
-We’ll start with the front-end, the
+We’ll start with the front-end, the consumer facing side, the on-page copy on your website.

 It’s important to strategically implement your targeted keywords into the copy of your website page or blog article while keeping the reading experience natural.
 If it’s stuffed with keywords, it won’t make sense to your potential customer.